PSHE

 Why do we teach PSHE / RSE?

-PSHE (personal, social, health and economic) education helps to develop the knowledge, skills and attributes our leaners need to manage their lives, now and in the future.
+PSHE (personal, social, health and economic) education helps to develop the knowledge, skills and attributes our learners need to manage their lives, now and in the future.
 It is a dynamic subject that is reactive to local and national news and can offer support and guidance to our learners to make healthy choices in all aspects of their lives.
 Furthermore, a key element of our delivery of PSHE is signposting our leaners to further support and additional opportunities.

 What do we teach?